andymikulski/andymikulski.github.io/dev/_posts/2018-2-12-raycasting.md

 The examples so far have been framed around vision and sight, but ray casting is useful far beyond determining visibility.
 Take projectiles, for instance.
 A bullet relates quite closely to a ray we would cast.
 Both travel in a straight line from an origin, both stop after hitting obstacles (maybe bouncing a little), and so on.
 The biggest difference is that bullets take some time to travel through space, where our casted rays move through space instantaneously.

-> You could use instant rays for high-velocity weapons like railguns or sniper rifles, whose projectiles require seemingly no time to travel through the air.
+> You could use instant rays for high-velocity weapons like rail guns or sniper rifles, whose projectiles require seemingly no time to travel through the air.

 The benefit of using rays in this context is, again, the ability to tap into the distance the ray has travelled.
 A low-hanging idea is to use the distance travelled to reduce how much damage the bullet does.